Firsthand Accounts and History of the U.S. Civil War

 06/24/61 – USA gunboats shell CSA positions at Mathias Pt., Va.

-10/21/61 – Battle of Ball’s Bluff (Leestown), Va., a resounding defeat for USA
+10/21/61 – Battle of Ball’s Bluff (Leestown), Va., a resounding defeat for USA forces.

 04/08/62 – USA captures Island No. 10, Missouri.